GitHub

 dbt Integrations

 Note: Having a dbt integration configured is no longer required for the GitHub integration, but having both provides information for mapping between dbt models and assets for code changes.
+The PR Agent's validation notebook generation also requires a dbt integration.

 Follow docs here to set up your dbt integration.